idaholab/moose/modules/stochastic_tools/doc/content/modules/stochastic_tools/examples/poly_chaos_surrogate.md

 ### Polynomial Order Analysis

-Here we present the effect of polynomial expansion order on the accuracy of the surrogate model.
-Again, our performance metric is the error in the mean and standard deviation versus the number of total training points.
-We range the maximum polynomial order from 3 to 9, where the tensor quadrature sampler order matches (which is generally advisable in any case). [ord_uniform] shows the result of the convergence study with a uniform distribution.
+The effect of polynomial expansion order on the accuracy of the surrogate model is shown here.
+Again, the performance metric is the error in the mean and standard deviation versus the number of total training points.
+The maximum polynomial order is ranged from 3 to 9, where the tensor quadrature sampler order matches (which is generally advisable in any case). [ord_uniform] shows the result of the convergence study with a uniform distribution.
 Normal distribution was omitted since there is no analytical reference.

 !plot scatter id=ord_uniform caption=Polynomial order convergence for moments of maximum and average temperature with uniform parameter distributions filename=examples/surrogates/gold/poly_chaos_order_uniform_results.csv